 Welcome to NHS Highland News

 NHS Highland publishes frequent press releases to let you know about new services and the latest health information and advice from our experts.
-See NHS Highland news stories that were released in 2008 below.
+See the latest NHS Highland news stories relating to the South East Highland area below.

 NHS Highland Event Open to All Wednesday 5 September 2012

 Eden Court Theatre, Inverness

 NHS Highland is holding a free event “Putting Quality First”.
 Open to the public it will take place in Eden Court Theatre, Inverness and will be facilitated by experienced Health Journalist, Pennie Taylor.
 Places must be reserved.

 NHS Highland’s Chief Executive has made a personal and unreserved apology to a family for the tragic loss of their baby daughter following an unplanned home birth in 2009.